 3. How can I manage my golf shot control during high wind speeds?

-Focus on hitting knockdown shots with less loft to keep the ball below gusts.
-Practice in windy conditions to get comfortable with adjustments.
+Focus on hitting knockdown shots with less loft to keep the ball below the gusts.
+Practice in windy conditions to get comfortable with the adjustments.

 4. Does wind affect how golf balls behave after being teed up?